All classes are available In Person and/or Virtually!

 Are all classes once weekly?

-Yes, and No. Most classes meet weekly, but I typically do a weekly Zoom “check-in” at no fee to see if students need additional assistance.
+Yes, and No. Most classes meet once or twice weekly, but I typically do a weekly Zoom “check-in” at no fee to see if students need additional assistance.
 If parents would like to schedule classes more frequently, we can discuss this when a class is selected.

 Are all of your classes offered at a set day and time each week?